grew-nlp/grew_doc/content/usage/grew_server.md

 # Grew-API for the Arborator-Grew tool

-This documentation corresponds to the [`master` branch on Inria GitLab](https://gitlab.inria.fr/grew/grew_server/-/tree/master).
+This documentation corresponds to the [Inria GitLab](https://gitlab.inria.fr/grew/grew_server).
-On 2023/02/24, `master` is at [b8e63c50](https://gitlab.inria.fr/grew/grew_server/-/commit/b8e63c50076c500e74b74f665e173741c0398c18).
+By default the doc applies to branch `master`

-See [below](.#dev) for the difference on DEV branch and DEV server.
+New features available only on the Prod serveur are identified by the flag **[⚠️DEV⚠️]**

 ---